rufuskd/basic_udp/Readme.md

 ## Design goals
 This will be a stateless microservice friendly file transfer utility that runs over UDP.
-It's lightweight, client's request ranges of chunks in a file and servers send back UDP packets that are mostly file data.
+It's lightweight, clients request ranges of chunks in a file and servers send back UDP packets that are mostly file data.

 ## Next tasks